bradparks/GoFreeCDN/README.md

 Go implementation of a "Free CDN service" hosted on google app engine.
-GAE provides 1 gig of bandwidth per day so a quick and dirty CDN works well as long as files are not too large.
+GAE provides 1 gig of bandwidth per day, so a quick and dirty CDN works well as long as files are not too large.
 One can always enable billing to support a production environment later on, but this implementation makes it easy to try out a free CDN service without having to enable billing.